 How to get into Python

 If you have a keen interest in software programming and web development, then Python is a great skill for you to have.
-It can be a great additional language to learn if you’re already familiar with something like Java or C, and can be really useful if you have an understanding of coding and want to take this a step further.
-And having advanced computer skills goes without saying really.
+It can be a great additional language to learn if you’re already familiar with something like Java or C, and can be really useful if you have an understanding of computer programming and want to take this a step further.

 Despite this broad set of skills and requirements, there are a number of ways to enter into the world of Python, and to see which application suits your skill set the best.

 - Experience – more and more, companies are hiring candidates with development skills that have been nurtured themselves.
-Anyone can use Python, so anyone can build upon their experience with it – so you can start programming with Python today, and prove your skills.
+Anyone can use Python, so anyone can build upon their experience with it – so you can start learning Python today, and prove your skills.

 - Internships – these are the best ways to get hands-on experience with Python, and then also potentially end up with an employment opportunity at the other side of it too.
 It’s a low stake option to test the waters and see how you like working with Python.